 The current Chair of the CTL Committee is Lisanne Sherwood.

-As well as the three main committees above, there are a number of other working parties, groups, or panels that meet on an occasional basis (for example: the Appointments Panel; the Pay Group (which oversees appraisals and staff pay); and the Discipline Panel).
+As well as the two main committees above, there are a number of other working parties, groups, or panels that meet on an occasional basis (for example: the Appointments Panel; the Pay Group (which oversees appraisals and staff pay); and the Discipline Panel).

-Reports about the work of the governors, both that of the Full Governing Body and the three committees, will appear in each edition of the school’s newsletter, Beaumont Life.
+Reports about the work of the governors, both that of the Full Governing Body and the two committees, will appear in each edition of the school’s newsletter, Beaumont Life.
 These will provide updates on the current issues being discussed.

 Contacting the governors